nasa/oceandata-notebooks/CONTRIBUTING.md

 We are glad to have your help maintaining the [Help Hub] for the [Ocean Biology Distributed Active Archive Center (OB.DAAC)][OB].
 You should already be familiar with the [README](README.md).
-This guide provides additional information on the structure of this repository and maintenaner tasks.
+This guide provides additional information on the structure of this repository and maintainer tasks.
 Maintainers are responsible for:
 1. ensuring the reproducible environment configuration is correct, and
 2. publishing the notebooks to [GitHub Pages] as the [Help Hub] (a.k.a releasing!).

-The following sections map to the contents of the repository as follows:
+The following sections relate to the content of this repository as follows:

 ```shell
 .